What are Cynthia’s fees for mediation or arbitration?

 What amenities do you offer in your mediation space?

-We offer comfortable mediation space in The Ordway Building, which overlooks Lake Merritt in a pretty and convenient part of Oakland.
+We offer comfortable mediation space in The Ordway Building, which overlooks Lake Merritt in Oakland.
 We have a variety of conference rooms as needed to accommodate any size group.
-We offer lunch, coffee, tea, soft drinks, and a variety of snacks in our mediation space, and are fortunate to have additional food just steps away.
+Our office is not fully staffed since COVID and we are not offering food and drink as we had previously.